ITensor/ITensors.jl/docs/src/faq/DMRG.md

 H = MPO(hterms,sites)
 ```

-For two-dimensional DMRG calculations, where it is common to use periodic boundary conditions
+For two-dimensional DMRG calculations, where the most common approach is to use
-in the y-direction only, and not in the x-direction, you do a similar step in making
+periodic boundary conditions in the y-direction only, and not in the x-direction,
-your OpSum input to ITensor DMRG: you include terms wrapping around the periodic cylinder
+you do a similar step in making your OpSum input to ITensor DMRG: you include
-in the y direction but not in the x direction.
+terms wrapping around the periodic cylinder in the y direction but not in the x direction.

 However, fully periodic boundary conditions are only recommended for small systems
 when absolutely needed, and in general are not recommended.
 For a longer discussion